frederic-perez/AmE-dictionary/data/dictionary.md

 __for keeps__
 __for one__ _Rhode Island, for one, is well on the way to meeting the goals._
 __for peanuts__ _idiom_ For a very paltry or minuscule amount of money; for nearly no money or the absolute minimum amount. _I managed to get tickets!
 Suzy’s brother has a connection in the stadium, so we got them for peanuts!_
 __For starters__ _phr informal_ :five: You use for starters when you mention something to indicate that it is the first item or point in a series. _These prizes are just for starters.
-Other exciting offers are flooding in._ _Her manager said, 'It will cost her 1.5 million pounds for starters if she loses.'_
+Other exciting offers are flooding in._ _Her manager said, "It will cost her 1.5 million pounds for starters if she loses."_
 __for the ages__ _idiom_ :three: That will stand the test of time; that will be remembered or regarded for years to come. _A comeback for the ages._ _A year for the ages._ _He put together a run for the ages._
 __for the better__ _My luck did not change for the better upon arrival at the bank._
 __for the most part__ :two::hammer: